 Jaws, known for its terrifying deaths caused by a massive great white shark and the pursuit of it led by Police Chief Martin Brody, marine biologist Matt Hooper, and shark hunter Quint, is a highly successful film adaptation of Peter Benchley‘s best-selling novel.
 As a movie fanatic, I believe captivating films are worth revisiting, regardless of popularity.

-When I was 17, I discovered that Jaws had always been my favourite film, even though I had not realized it and by 22 I was proud to place it among my favourite movies.
+When I was 17, I discovered that Jaws had always been my favourite film, even though I had not realized it and 5 years later when I turned 22, I was proud to place it among my favourite movies.
 As I watched documentaries about the making of the movie and found connections to famous people I admire, I embraced the belief that a movie’s success should not determine its value.
 If it offers a great story, it is worth watching repeatedly.
 Later, I had the fortune of seeing an interview with Benchley, the author of the book in Singapore, a place dear to my heart.
 Interestingly, the film adaptation of another Benchley novel, The Deep, did not do as well as Jaws, but I still loved it, especially its remake Into the Blue, released on the 30th anniversary of Jaws (although the remake was another flop but much like Jaws represented a symbol of survival in my opinion).
 Additionally, other box office hits like Schindler’s List and Driving Miss Daisy (which by happenstance are connected to Jaws in different ways since Spielberg directed Schindler’s List and the producers of Jaws also produced Driving Miss Daisy), are also movies I consider worth watching again.

 Obsession and straying away from the main topic